Ethiopia to lift emergency rule two months early, declaring unrest over

 Since then, the authorities have pledged to push through a raft of reforms that have included the release of thousands of prisoners.

-Abiy Ahmed, a former army officer who replaced Hailemariam as premier, has traveled to several areas of the country, promising to address grievances strengthen a range of political and civil rights.
+Abiy Ahmed, a former army officer who replaced Hailemariam as premier, has travelled to several areas of the country, promising to address grievances strengthen a range of political and civil rights.

 On Saturday, the cabinet of ministers met to assess the security situation and “noted that law and order has been restored”, Abiy’s Chief of Staff Fitsum Arega said on Twitter.